 Vaccinating children – who gets to decide?

-January 2021 | Salina Islam
+1 January 2021

 Vaccinating children is a preventive medical intervention for most children from birth.
 Children can be vaccinated from the age of 8 weeks.

 According to research conducted by Public Health England, vaccination is the norm in the UK and the uptake of most vaccines is high, with over 90% of 12 month olds and 24 months olds fully vaccinated with the primary vaccines and MMR respectively.
-According to the World Health Organization, globally, vaccination is estimated to prevent 2-3 million deaths per year.
+According to the World Health Organisation, globally, vaccination is estimated to prevent 2-3 million deaths per year.

 Parents have a duty to act in their children’s best interest; however, they can choose not to vaccinate their children.
 Vaccination cannot be forced where both parents are not in agreement.
 A 2017 article ‘Changing attitudes to childhood immunisation in English parents, stated that in the UK it is estimated only about 1-2% of parents refuse all vaccines.